nixrajput/nixrajput/README.md

 ## About Me

-**I'm a Software Engineer and a Full Stack Developer!**

-* Dedicated Full Stack Developer from India with 2+ years of experience.
+* Dedicated Software Developer from India with over 2 years of experience.
 * Proficient in front-end and back-end development.
 * Skilled in excelling with modern tech stacks and writing clean code.
 * Looking to collaborate with other open-source [GitHub][github] content creators.